cassiozen/mithryn-ttrpg/rules.md

 ### Dificulty penalties

-When the GM deem some action to be particularly difficult, they can impose a "difficulty penalty", a number that subtracts from your **2d12** rolls, making it harder to reach the TN.
+When the GM deem some action to be particularly difficult, they can impose a "difficulty penalty", a number that adds to the TN, making it harder to reach.

 ### Critical Success